bestia-dev/mem4_game/README.md

 It can be played with as many friends as there are: 3,4,5,6,7,8,...
 More friends - more fun.
 ## TODO:
 - better documentation.
 Do I really have to write very long doc-comments in the code ?
 It looks terrible.
 But it is useful when reading the code.
 Maybe I can hide it in a region block.
 Dodrio has beautiful docs.
 How did he do it?
+- cargo release is a subcommand to increment the version and make a git tag
+- The size of the game should be the size of the screen.
+I don't need to use the css or JavaScript tricks.
+I have Rust with Virtual Dom.
+I can calculate exactly the size in Rust and render it perfectly 60 times per second.
+So I can make a Rust reactive size calculator now.
+-- typed html.
+Writing html with the dodrio builder is terrible.
+There is this typed html macro I could try to use.
 ## Changelog
 2019-05-24 completed a working version
+2019-06-06 google cloud platform, docker, DockerHub